AuthMe/AuthMeReloaded/docs/config.md

     # By default we schedule async tasks when talking to the database.
 If you want
     # typical communication with the database to happen synchronously, set this to false
     useAsyncTasks: true
+    # By default we handle the AsyncPlayerPreLoginEvent which makes the plugin faster
+    # but it is incompatible with any permission plugin not included in our compatibility list.
+    # If you have issues with permission checks on player join please disable this option.
+    useAsyncPreLoginEvent: true
     restrictions:
         # Can not authenticated players chat?
         # Keep in mind that this feature also blocks all commands not